 - Inquire at multiple levels.
 Start with customer service, go to your sales contact, ask to speak to a support engineer.
 Not only may you be surprised, you may surprise your provider with what you discover.

-You may find out at the end of the day that you have more discoverable information in a case then you realized.
+At the end of the day, you may discover that you have more discoverable personal data in a case than you realized.
 Quite often it may be helpful in proving your case but at the very least knowing this information on permanently deleting files will help you ward off spoliation claims.

 Contact Vestige today for more information on deleting files permanently.